Videos are filmed each day on the field trip and edited each night. Videos will be linked here during the field trip from 8-10 May 2018.

 1. Kauri Surveillance

 In the video you are in AH Reed Memorial Park in Whangārei.
-Kim Brown shows how she uses an app for field work, where she and her team collect data from kauri trees and their surroundings.
+See how an app is being used for field work, where a team collects data from kauri trees and their surroundings.
 I wonder what sort of information is collected and how this is helpful.